 Norfolk Gardens & Designed Landscapes

-Copies of the book can be obtained from major local bookstores such as Jarrolds and via Amazon.
+Copies of the book, now in paperback, can be obtained from major local bookstores such as Jarrolds and via Amazon.

 Capability Brown in Norfolk

 Lancelot ‘Capability’ Brown is often referred to as the father of landscape architecture, and the Norfolk Gardens Trust brings to print for the first time a detailed study of his work in their county.
 This book is written to coincide with the 300th anniversary of Brown’s birth, and contains over 135 colour maps, paintings and photographs.
 It will appeal to those interested in these historical Norfolk landscapes and the families who lived there.
 For Brown’s devotees wishing to learn more about his contribution to the English Landscape Movement in eighteenth-century Norfolk, his surviving plans and a contract are described in full and contemporary and subsequent evidence examined, to determine what design elements and features were built and which of these have survived today.